chrisrraP/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Logged back into the client machine with the admin user login and allowed domain users access to remote desktop via system properties.
 I then log out and log into the domain as the admin user.
-Using powershell as an administrator allows me to run a script that generates random users to the Active Directory.
+Using powershell as an administrator allows me to run a script that generates random users to the OU within Active Directory.
 </p>
 <br />